joelhawksley/identity/_drafts/2021-01-01-conference-proposal-viewcomponent-in-the-real-world.md

 ## Details

 This talk explores the technical challenges of managing thousands of views and almost half a megabyte of custom CSS in the GitHub monolith.
-It leans towards the more advanced end of the spectrum, covering topics such as template compilation and  static analysis with ASTs.
+It leans towards the more advanced end of the spectrum, covering topics such as template compilation and static analysis with Abstract Syntax Trees.

 It starts by providing detail into the scale of the GitHub application and how it is growing rapidly year over year.
 This scale has exposed several significant pain points in the developer experience working with the Rails view layer.